laurentj/slimerjs/docs/quick-start.rst

 All components and libraries provided by SlimerJS are stored in modules.
 A module is a javascript file that "exports" a number of functions to the caller script.
 To "import" this functions in your scripts, you have to use the ``require()`` function.
-It accepts the module name in parameter, and returns an object
+It accepts the module name in parameter, and returns an object.

 .. code-block:: javascript